fishercoder1534/Leetcode/README.md

 > ["For coding interview preparation, LeetCode is one of the best online resource providing a rich library of more than 300 real coding interview questions for you to practice from using one of the 7 supported languages - C, C++, Java, Python, C#, JavaScript, Ruby."](https://www.quora.com/How-effective-is-Leetcode-for-preparing-for-technical-interviews)

-## Contributing
-Your ideas/fixes/algorithms are more than welcome!

-1. Fork this repo
-2. Clone your forked repo (`git clone https://github.com/YOUR_GITHUB_USERNAME/Leetcode.git`) onto your local machine
-3. `cd` into your cloned directory, create your feature branch (`git checkout -b my-awesome-fix`)
-4. `git add` your desired changes to this repo
-5. Commit your changes (`git commit -m 'Added some awesome features/fixes'`)
-6. Push to the branch (`git push origin my-awesome-feature`)
-7. Open your forked repo on Github website, create a new Pull Request to this repo!

-## Best way to open this project

-1. Install Intellij on your machine, either CE or UE.
-2. git clone this repo to your local disk
-3. import this project as a new project (does need to be imported as a gradle project)
-4. If you run into "Could not determine Java version using executable ..." error, use local gradle distribution: "/usr/local/Cellar/gradle/4.8.1/libexec/" instead of the default one.
-More details, see [Stackoverflow](https://stackoverflow.com/questions/52195643/cannot-find-symbol-intellij-gradle/52196069#52196069).

 ## Algorithms

 |  #  |      Title     |   Solutions   | Time          | Space         | Video  | Difficulty  | Tag